Aakash200411/Ecommerce-sales-analysis/README.md

 ---

-### 📉 Sales-to-Profit Ratio Analysis
+### 📉 Sales-to-Profit Ratio Analysis (by Segment)

-Calculated Sales-to-Profit ratio to evaluate business efficiency across customer segments.
+Calculated Sales-to-Profit ratio to evaluate business efficiency across customer segments — a lower ratio means fewer sales dollars were needed to generate each dollar of profit.

+---

+### 🧮 Profit Margin by Category

+Calculated Profit Margin % (`Profit / Sales`) for each product category, to check whether revenue ranking and profitability ranking actually agree.

 ---